section-engineering-education/engineering-education/content/articles/automatic-sms-verification-with-the-sms-retriever-api-in-android/index.md

 ### Automatic SMS Verification

-The SMS Retriever API is usually used to perform user verification via text message.
-It does not need the user to input the codes  nor does it need any extra app permissions.
+Automatic SMS verification is usually done with the help of an API called the `Sms Retriever APi` .
+With the use of this API, user does not need to input the verification code nor does it need any extra app permissions.
 This feature implemented on an android application gives a user a smooth experience.
 It also makes the app simple to use.
-Let`s learn how to use this feature in our app!
+Let's learn how to use this feature in our app!

 ### Prerequisites